cvmocanu/clean-tests-presentation/src/presentation/outline.md

 * code smells & fixes
   * false positives
     * flaky tests (especially multi-threaded tests)
+      * multi-threaded -> proper locking or, even better, test just the sync part of the code
+      * shared fixture + parallel tests
     * mocks / testing a particular implementation: cripples your refactoring
   * bad test names
   * share setup - couples tests with each other, making it difficult to change one test without braking another